 #3: What does a bloody show look like?

-How bloody show looks can depend on a number of things.
+How a bloody show looks can depend on a number of things.

-Most often the colour is bright red, but it can range from brown to pink.
+Most often the color is bright red, but it can range from brown to pink.

-If your mucous plug has already come out, the bloody show might look like spotting or light bleeding.
+If your mucus plug has already come out, the bloody show might look like spotting or light bleeding.

-Otherwise, a bloody show can be mixed with the mucous plug and appear as blood tinged discharge.
+Otherwise, a bloody show can be mixed with the mucus plug and appear as blood-tinged thick mucus discharge.